top of page

-This guide will cover everything you need to know about breast implant removal, from the procedure itself to what to expect during recovery, along with insights into before and after breast implant removal.
-Whether your implants are part of an older augmentation or you're seeking relief from medical issues, understanding the process can help you make the best choice for your health and well-being.
+This guide will help you understand more about breast implant removal, from the procedure itself to what to expect during recovery.
+It will also provide insights into before and after breast implant removal.
+Whether your implants are part of an older augmentation or seeking relief from medical issues, understanding the process can help you make the best choice for your health and well-being.

 What to Expect During the Breast Implant Removal Procedure

-Surgery The surgery is typically performed under general anaesthesia.
+2. Surgery The surgery is performed under general anaesthesia.
 The surgeon will make an incision to access the implant.
-The incision is usually through the old incision/scar, though in most cases needs to be slightly lower than the original incision scar.
-A new scar would be made along the IMF (inframammary fold) if implants were placed through the axilla.
+The incision is usually through the old incision/scar, though it usually needs to be slightly longer than the original incision scar.
+A new scar would be made along the IMF (inframammary fold) if implants were initially placed through the axilla—implants cannot be removed through the axilla.

-Implant Removal The surgeon will carefully remove the implant and, in most cases, perform a total capsulectomy (removing the scar tissue surrounding the implant).
-If there are no complications, the surgery may be relatively straightforward.
-The capsules are sent to the pathology lab for examination to rule out ALCL.
+3. Implant Removal The surgeon carefully removes the implant and, in most cases, performs a total capsulectomy (removing the scar tissue surrounding the implant).

 Before & After